Jonathan2511/ubuntu-mate-parallels-arm64/README.md

 This guide will walk you through the process of installing the Ubuntu MATE ARM64 (aarch64) Raspberry Pi image to Parallels on Apple Silicon.
 <img width="1680" alt="image" src="https://github.com/user-attachments/assets/1f2f692b-0871-4ba2-b629-9c427b7c7e16">

+## Overview
+I like Ubuntu, but it's heavy for Parallels, and GNOME has a bug with window tiling on my guest.
+So, I'm considering another version of Ubuntu with the MATE desktop environment.
+I've quite like the interface and customization of Ubuntu MATE, it’s ready to use and considerably "lightweight" compared to GNOME.
+However, it seems there are no ISO installer images available for ARM64 systems like those for Fedora, Ubuntu, or Kali.
+Instead, they only offer disk images for ARM64 Raspberry Pi on their website.

+After reading Yusuke Izumi's post on [DEV Community](https://dev.to/yuizumi/installing-manjaro-on-parallels-with-apple-silicon-e6k), I wondered if there might be a way to install the Ubuntu MATE Raspberry Pi image on Parallels.
+The issue is that Ubuntu MATE doesn’t provide generic or Generic EFI images like Manjaro does.
+I think I can set up the GRUB bootloader and install a generic Linux kernel for ARM64.
+By following Yusuke's steps on how to install Manjaro on Parallels, I learned that we can write the images directly to the virtual hard disk.
+What I need to do is find a way to make and install the bootloader work so that we can boot Ubuntu MATE successfully.

 ## Steps
 ### 1. Obtain Live ISO of Fedora Workstation for ARM64
 1. Open [Fedora Workstation](https://fedoraproject.org/workstation/download) on your browser.